melosso/.github/profile/README.md

 **Why free?**

-We believe good tools should be available to everyone.
+We believe accessable tools should be available to everyone.
 No licenses, no paywalls.

 **Want to help?**